Kodak’s Comeback: Why the Analogue Renaissance Is Their Moment to Lead

 I'm horribly jetlagged from a trip to Dubai and in my 4am haze decided I needed to write a passionate pitch to KODAK.
 Why?
 I'll tell you why.

-Analogue is sweeping the table, knocking our phones out of our hands.
-I predicted this move away from social media and internet ephemera, gravitating towards that which is REAL.
+Analogue is sweeping the table and knocking our phones out of our hands.
+I predicted this move away from social media and internet ephemera, gravitating towards that which is REAL years ago.

 Kodak is iconic for it's vintage branding and of course it's historic domination in film photography.
 They created a ritual rooted in memories.
 Take the photo.
 Drop off the film.
 Get your memories back.

-Their real profit center wasn't selling cameras, it was film + processing.
-The camera got us started, keeping our film stocked and processing our photos maintained the profit cycle.
+But their real profit center wasn't selling cameras, it was film + processing.
+The camera got us started, keeping our film stocked and processing our photos maintained the revenue cycle.

 They had a globally trusted consumer brand, massive retail presence, and serious technical expertise.
 Digital didn’t kill their ability to innovate; it killed the profit structure built around their old system.

 Now is your time!!
-Lean into our NOSTALGIA and unearth your most authentic roots.
+Lean into our NOSTALGIA and make us feel something again.
+Please!

 3 moves that would lock Kodak in as the analogue trend leader